 Don’t worry, the Writing Tool saves automatically and does it often.
 It is highly unlikely that you would lose more than a few sentences.
 For extra safety, we recommend that you download the .sana file often enough—at least after every writing session—and keep back-up copies of it on your own machine.

-If you own the rights to publish the story on a new platform, go ahead!
+If your story is self-published or you otherwise own the rights to re-publish it, go ahead!

-On Sana, authors always retain intellectual property rights to their creations, so you won’t be signing your rights off by publishing your story on Sana.
+We ask for worldwide, non-exclusive rights to display your self-published work on the Sana Stories app.
+The intellectual property rights of your stories always remain with you.
 Quotes of published stories may be used in marketing, but always with the author’s name (or preferred pseudonym) shown.

 Yes you can!
-You keep all the rights to your story when you submit it to Sana.
-You can at any time take down your story or publish it elsewhere while it is still on Sana, if that other platform allows simultaneous publications.
+We ask for non-exclusive rights to display your story, which means that you are free to publish it elsewhere as well, if that other platform allows simultaneous publication.
+You can also at any time request your story to be removed from Sana Stories.
 You can also write stories in the same universe or with the same characters for other publications.
-The story belongs to you.
+The stories you write belong to you.

 We share 25% of the subscription revenue with our authors.
-As the Sana app tracks the number of words read, we will divide the 25% of subscription revenue with our authors based on how much their stories are read.
-In a nutshell, we tally all words read by all subscribed users, divide the 25% of the subscription revenue by the total number of words read, then distribute these revenue per word earnings to authors according to how many of the words read were theirs.
+Sana Stories app tracks the number of words read, and we will divide the 25% of the subscription revenue with our authors based on how much their stories are read.
+In a nutshell, we tally all words read by all subscribed users, divide the 25% of the subscription revenue by the total number of words read, then distribute these revenue-per-word earnings to authors according to how many of the words read were theirs.
 This means that it makes no difference if you prefer writing long or short stories, because users reading the same story multiple times are also counted towards the total number of words read.

 When your royalties exceed 50€, we will contact you by email to ask for payment details.

-When our logging in system for the Writing Tool is released, you can claim the stories you have written as your by notifying us by email.
+When our log-in system for the Writing Tool is released, you can claim the stories you have written as yours by notifying us via email.
 After you have claimed a story, it is linked to your account and the payments for the story are registered to you.

+No, they can’t.
 When submitting a story to be published, we ask you to provide your email address.
-To make sure that every story is claimed by its real author, we will then later only accept claims coming from the email addresses provided when submitting the story.
+To make sure that every story is claimed by its real author, we will then later only accept claims coming from the email address provided when submitting the story.